Salesforce Student Success Hub for Higher Ed, a Milestone in Student Management

 As you may know, Salesforce.org solutions start with data models geared at specific sectors.
 One of them the Higher Education Data Architecture (HEDA) model, which is the foundation of Education Cloud.
 You can learn more about Education Cloud in French and German, and S4G has details about HEDA in Spanish here.

-Salesforce Advisor Link (or SAL), built on HEDA, is a major step forward and one that will be a milestone in student engagement.
+Salesforce Advisor Link (or SAL), which is now known as Student Success Hub for Higher Ed (HED), built on HEDA, is a major step forward and one that will be a milestone in student engagement.
 If I cast my mind back to my university days, the first thing I remember is the sheer amount of paper needed for any process, endless queuing at the secretary’s office to book a time to see the tutor, queuing for any type of monitoring… and I certainly never had the feeling there was any customised advice just for me, Sara Mesonero.

-What is Salesforce Advisor Link and what is it used for?
+What is Student Success Hub for HED and what is it used for?

 The Student’s Experience